rnkvogel/Dolby-Conference/README.md

 Perfect for sites that are already using WordPress!!

-This is using Git HUb React Build and can be opened under the demos settings https://github.com/dolbyio-samples/comms-conference-app
+This is using Git Hub React Build and can be opened under the demos settings https://github.com/dolbyio-samples/comms-conference-app

 Steps